M

 Promote communication and fluency in your classroom with these ESL speaking activities.

-This teaching strategy for ESL students can sometimes be considered a part of CLT, but it heavily emphasizes the students’ independence and individuality.
+This teaching strategy for ESL students can sometimes be considered a part of CLT, but it places a strong emphasis on students’ independence and individuality.
 Inquiry-based learning is a modern approach that is becoming widely popular in schools all over the world.
 By asking questions and solving problems, with the teacher as a mere learning facilitator, student motivation and participation in tasks and projects are thought to increase.

 ESL teacher Sallie, teaching online using the TPR method.